MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

 #### Export Course content to other LMS

-Microsoft Community Training allows global administrators to export course content from CT to other learning portals, enabling reuse of content.
+Community Training allows global administrators to export course content from CT to other learning portals, enabling reuse of content.

 ##### Steps on how to export course content by using API